-Be Prepared • Fasten seat belts.
+• Fasten seat belts.

 Wear an approved helmet and protective gear.
-Each rider must be able to sit with back against seat, feet flat on floor [and foot rests], and hands on steering wheel or handhold[5][,where equipped], Stay completely inside the vehicle.
+Each rider must be able to sit with back against seat, feet flat on floor [and foot rests], and hands on steering wheel or handhold[s][,where equipped], Stay completely inside the vehicle.

 - Avoid loss of control and rollovers: • Avoid abrupt maneuvers, sideways sliding, skidding,

 - or fishtailing, and never do donuts.

 - Slow down before entering a turn.

 Avoid hard acceleration when turning, even

-- from a stop. • Plan for hills, rough terrain, ruts, and other
+- from a stop.

-- changes in traction and terrain.
-Avoid paved surfaces.
+Plan for hills, rough terrain, ruts, and other changes in traction and terrain.
+Avoid

-- Avoid side hilling (riding across slopes).
+- paved surfaces.Avoid side hilling (riding across slopes).